munaabujaber/maasu_internship_spring2025/_sources/userdoc/lessons/interns/muhamed-sjekirica/usart.rst.txt

     Sample and Sample Rate: A sample refers to a single piece of data being transmitted.
 The sample rate is the number of samples taken per second.
     Oversampling: Involves sampling at a higher rate than the minimum required to improve accuracy and simplify filtering.
     The default oversampling rate is 16.
-    Baud Rate: Determines the speed at which data bits are transmitted.
-Correct baud rate configuration is essential for smooth communication.
+    Baud Rate: Determines the speed at which data bits are transmitted.Correct baud rate configuration is essential for smooth communication.

 DATA transmission